matt-hahn/f3tch/README.md

 Examples:

 The `.query()` function is stackable so you can call it multiple times.
-That way you can build out the query.

 There are multiple ways and options to create a query.
 The simplest way is to pass in a string that would go directly into to the url: